 The cheap EKKA showbags are the ones that are available for under $5.
 Within this category, you’re either looking at the cheapest of the cheap, which is the $2 Blue Bertie Beetle Showbag….

-or a $4 – $5 showbag that has the biggest quantity of items in it (and perhaps a novelty item), so the kids think they are getting a fantastic deal.
+…or a $3 – $5 showbag that has the biggest quantity of items in it (and perhaps a novelty item), so the kids think they are getting a fantastic deal.

-- Fizzer Showbag – $5 – around 30 items and includes a blow up hammer.
+- Fizzer Showbag – $5 – has 28 lolly items plus a blow up hammer.

-We thought the following show bags deserved a special mention as they were under $10, but NOT food showbags!
+We thought the following show bags deserved a special mention as they could come in useful on the day!

-One final thing to note, when you arrive at the Showbag Pavilion and head to the “cheap food show bag section”, you’ll always find that there are specials e.g. 3 for $10 or 5 for $20, something along those lines.
+One final thing to note, when you arrive at the Showbag Pavilion and head to the “cheap food show bag section”, you’ll always find that there are specials e.g. 3 for $12, something along those lines.
 If you have multiple children, this is usually a fantastic way to save some money (don’t worry if the contents aren’t equal, you can always dive your hand in when they are on a ride and quickly redistribute the contents).